- 56 min ago 6 Impressive Health Benefits Of Buckwheat Tea

 Onam is perhaps the most important festival in the state of Kerala.
 Onam is a time when the state of Kerala is filled with joy and excitement.
-The people of the state celebrate the festival with a lot of pomp and fervor.
+The people of the state celebrate the festival with a lot of pomp and fervour.
+This year, in 2019, Onam festival will be celebrated from 1 September to 13 September.

+It goes without saying that Indians are fond of festivals.
+One such festival is Onam that is celebrated across India with great zeal and fervour, especially in Kerala.
 The Maha Vishnu Temple at Thrikkakara boasts the distinction of being one among the few temples all over India to have the Vamana avatar as the presiding deity.
+This year, in 2019, Onam festival will be celebrated from 1 September to 13 September.

 Read on to learn more about the Thrikkakara Vamana temple and the Onam celebrations followed in the temple.